Breakfast at Tiffany’s (1961) Directed by Blake Edwards. Audrey Hepburn, George Peppard, Patricia Neal (114 min).

 Hepburn hesitated at first.
 “Holly is so contrary to me.
 She frightens me.
 This part called for an extroverted character.
 I am an introvert.”
 But she was pleased with the result, “This is the best thing I’ve ever done, because it was the hardest.”
 Hepburn said of herself in the role, (it is) “the one I feel least uncomfortable watching.
 But the things I always think of when I see it are (1) how could I have abandoned my cat?
 And (2) Truman Capote really wanted Marilyn Monroe for the part?”

 The location filming in New York was difficult.
-The rubbernecking crowds unnerved Hepburn, who didn't like to be watched while she worked.
-There was pressure to film the Tiffany's scene quickly since Russian Premiere Nikita Khrushchev was in the city, and police wanted the crowds dispersed by 7:30 am.
-Those of you who wish to visit the locations, Holly Golightly lives at 169 East 71st Street, which looks today much as it did in 1961.
-But, don't expect Tiffany's to leave their jewels in the window overnight for you.
+The rubbernecking crowds unnerved Hepburn, who didn’t like to be watched while she worked.
+There was pressure to film the Tiffany’s scene quickly since Russian Premiere Nikita Khrushchev was in the city, and police wanted the crowds dispersed by 7:30 am.
+If you are out for a walk Holly Golightly lives at 169 East 71st Street, which looks today much as it did in 1961.
+But, don’t expect Tiffany’s to leave their jewels in the window overnight for you.

 Henry Mancini wrote “Moon River” specifically for Audrey Hepburn, trying to evoke Holly’s yearning for innocence and simplicity under her sophistication.
 He said, “It was one of the hardest melodies I ever had to write because I couldn’t figure out what this lady would sing.
 Would it be a pop tune, a folk song, a blues?
 It took me almost a month to get it.
 Though the song went on to be a big hit for Andy Williams, and has had over 1000 recordings over the years, no one ever performed it with more honesty, feeling or understanding than Audrey did in the movie.”
 The song was almost cut after a preview before the studio brass, the new President of Paramount (showing off, no doubt) announced, “Well, I can tell you one thing, we can get rid of that song.”
 Audrey, uncharacteristically assertive, jumped out of her chair, “Over my dead body!”
 The song stayed.
 (Harris).
 Johnny Mercer wrote the lyrics.
 But, will someone please tell me, what is a “huckleberry friend”?
 Tiffany’s took out an ad after Hepburn’s death to bid her farewell using that phrase, forever identified with her, as is the song.
 Mancini won the film’s only two Oscars for the score and for “Moon River.”